 Energy policy and regulation are important and complex.
-Ireland is still heavily dependent on fossil fuesl imports, and in particular the volatility of gas prices and interconnection.
-Renewable energy, in particular wind energy, continues to grow but planning and regulatory issues remain barriers.
+Ireland is still dependent on fossil fuels imports as will remain so for some time.
+Renewable energy, in particular wind and solar energy, continues to grow but planning and regulatory issues remain barriers.

 Energy covers a wide range of matters from the traditional sources of coal, oil and gas to the various forms of renewable energy, including developments in energy efficiency and storage.
 We have vast experience in each of these areas.

 We advise onshore wind developers on projects from planning, consents, connections, finance and construction, to the final PPA.
 We represented renewable companies before the Commission for Regulation of Utilities on many areas from connection terms, dispatch, to renewable self-consumers/communities.
 We are also advising clients on the development of solar projects and offshore wind projects.
 We are continuously involved in the acquisition of energy projects and joint venture and co-development opportunities.
 We advised on one of the first Corporate PPAs in Ireland for a large multinational client.